sunny-aguilar/python-dsa/educative/class-01/notes.md

 approach:
 - input size can have a large impact on execution time therefore both algorithms must be tested<br />
 using the same input size
-- the input given to both algorithms needs to be the same in order to prevent any disadvantages
+- the input given to both algorithms needs to be the same in order to prevent any disadvantages due<br />
+to specific input

 ## 2. Intro to Asymptotic Analysis and Big O